Uniform Mixing on Cayley Graphs: Quotients of Hamming Graphs

 \section{Quotients of Hamming Graphs}

 A \textsl{Cayley graph} over the additive group $\ints_q^d$ is a graph with vertex set $\ints_q^d$ and edge set

 for some subset $C$ of $\ints_q^d$.
-This graph is denoted by $X(\ints_q^d, C)$, and the subset $C$ is called the \textsl{connection set}.
-We assume $C$ is inverse-closed and does not contain the identity element, so that $X(\ints_q^d,C)$ is a simple graph.
+We will follow Godsil and Royle \cite{Godsil2001} and denote this graph by $X(\ints_q^d, C)$, and call $C$ the \textsl{connection set}.
+Further, we assume $C$ is inverse-closed and does not contain the identity element, so that $X(\ints_q^d,C)$ is a simple graph.
 Note here $q$ is not necessarily a prime power -- we will think of the vertex set $\ints_q^d$ as a module in this paper.

 While no extra algebraic structure of $\ints_q^d$ is needed to define a Cayley graph, it is often convenient to view the underlying group $\ints_q^d$ as a $\ints_q$-module.
 Two easy observations follow.
 First, if $\phi$ is a module automorphism of $\ints_q^d$, then the two Cayley graphs $X(\ints_q^d, C)$ and $X(\ints_q^d,\phi(C))$ are isomorphic.
 Second, $X(\ints_q^d, C)$ is connected if and only if its connection set contains a basis of $\ints_q^d$.
 An example of connected Cayley graphs over $\ints_q^d$ is the \textsl{Hamming graph} $H(d,q)$, whose connection set consists of non-zero multiples of the standard basis $\{\seq{e}{1}{2}{d}\}$ of $\ints_q^d$.